-Medical gaslighting can have some pretty serious consequences.
+Gaslighting can have some pretty serious consequences.
 When it leads to medical negligence, the results can sometimes be fatal.
-If Deborah’s story hits close to home, you might have experienced medical gaslighting yourself.
+If Deborah’s story hits close to home, you might have experienced gaslighting yourself.
 Do you believe your doctor’s dismissive behavior has caused you injury or worsened any existing conditions?
 You may be able to file a claim.

 What Is Medical Gaslighting?

 You probably know what gaslighting is.
 But just in case you don’t – it’s the repeated denial of someone else’s reality in an attempt to invalidate or dismiss them.
 It’s actually considered emotional abuse.
 So how does this work in the medical field?